Rib fracture: Treatment

 There is no specific treatment for rib fractures, but various supportive measures can be taken.
-In simple rib fractures, pain can lead to reduced movement and cough suppression; this can contribute to formation of secondary chest infection.
+In simple rib fractures, pain can lead to reduced movement and cough suppression; this can contribute to the formation of secondary chest infection.
 Flail chest is a potentially life-threatening injury and will often require a period of assisted ventilation.
 Flail chest and first rib fractures are high-energy injuries and should prompt investigation of damage to underlying viscera (e.g., lung contusion) or remotely (e.g., cervical spine injury).
 Spontaneous fractures in athletes generally require a cessation of the cause, e.g., time off rowing, while maintaining cardiovascular fitness.

 Nerve blocks

 Nerve blocks may be used to help with pain and reduce respiratory complications related to rib fractures.
 These include rhomboid intercostal block, epidural anesthesia, paravertebral block, erector spinae plane block and serratus anterior plane block.
 There is very little evidence to support the use of one nerve block over another on the basis of analgesia or safety.